philpagel/PCE174-communication/README.md

 to ensure that the weekday entry matches the date.
 In order to avoid confusion, I decided to ignore the weekday.
 If you need the weekday, better compute it from the date.

+## log-live-data

+This command calls `get-live-data` repeatedly to do teathered live logging.
+By default it will log every second until interrupted.
+You can set the logging interval with the `-I` option and limit the number of readings with `-n`.

+As for `get-live-data`, the first row contains the column headers.

 ## get-saved-data